 This policy includes definitions and guidelines related to admissions procedures at the school.
 References to Glory children should be read as Pupils in the Primary phase and Students in the Secondary phase of the school and are interchangeable.

-Glory American School is committed to serving the community of Mahalla and operates an open and inclusive admissions policy.
+Glory International School is committed to serving the community of Mahalla and operates an open and inclusive admissions policy.
 We aim at all times to admit each applicant if we believe that the school can meet their learning needs.

 Those who wish to apply for a place at our school are required to sit a placement assessment appropriate to the age and stage of the child in their learning.